jonaprieto/online-atps/README.md

   - [ ] Get the first *positive* result if exists fromt the test all atps with a problem
   - [x] Test a fileproblem in TPTP formal.
 Issue [#5](https://github.com/jonaprieto/OnlineATPs/issues/5)
   - [x] Make a first version of the excutable version.
 Issue [#7](https://github.com/jonaprieto/OnlineATPs/issues/5)
+  - [x] A configuration file to send all parameters of the form to tptp world.

 #### Installation